vvs07/noisyphotonicDNNs/README.md

 # noisyphotonicDNNs
-Training techniques for improving robustness of photonic deep neural networks
+Training techniques for improving the robustness of photonic analog deep neural networks